 Essentially, you can connect to any kind of database or web service with a properly-configured custom script.

-Update Users Using Your Database has information on updating user profile fields.
+Update User Profiles Using Your Database has information on updating user profile fields.

 If you are behind a firewall, this feature may require whitelisting of the appropriate Auth0 IP addresses to work properly.